FatihKoz/DisposableSpecial/README.md

 :warning: This is a **PRIVATE** module, do **NOT** redistribute without author's written approval :warning:

-Compatible with latest development (dev) builds of phpVMS v7 as described below, which are released after **10.FEB.22**.
+Compatible with phpVMS v7 builds as described below;

+* Module versions starting with v3.1.xx supports only php8 and laravel9
+* Minimum required phpVMS v7 version is phpVms `7.0.0-Laravel9` for v3.1.xx
-* Module version v3.0.19 is the latest version with php7.4 and laravel8 support.
+* Module version v3.0.19 is the latest version with php7.4 and laravel8 support
-* Module versions starting with v3.1.xx will support only php8 and laravel9 as per phpVMS v7 improvements.
+* Latest available phpVMS v7 version is phpVms `7.0.0-dev+220228.b81dd9` (28.FEB.22) for v3.0.19
+* Minimum required phpVMS v7 version is phpVms `7.0.0-dev+220211.78fd83` (11.FEB.22) for v3.0.19

 Module blades are designed for themes using **Bootstrap v5.x** and FontAwesome v5.x (not v6) icons.